 Attract Interest from Potential New Hires

-If you’re hoping to expand your law firm and to hire new associates, your blog can be a great way to attract attention.
-A law blog can show potential new hires that you stay up-to-date on legal matters that are relevant to your practice, and it can also demonstrate that you understand what it takes to run a successful law firm in the twenty-first century.
-While technology and an online presence may not have been necessary even a decade ago, they’re almost essential now for all smaller and mid-size law firms.
+If you're hoping to expand your law firm and hire new associates, your blog can be a great way to attract attention.
+A law blog can show potential new hires that you stay up-to-date on legal matters relevant to your practice, and it can also demonstrate that you understand what it takes to run a successful law firm in the twenty-first century.
+While technology and an online presence may not have been necessary even a decade ago, they're almost essential now for all smaller and mid-size law firms.